Financing Study Abroad

 Study Abroad Administrative Fee

-Students participating in a Non-Wheaton Approved Program will be charged a $750.00 administrative fee per academic year of study abroad to support the Center for Global Education in providing services to students.
+Students participating in a Wheaton Approved Program will be charged a $500 administrative fee per semester to defray the cost of flights and support the Center for Global Education in providing services to students.
+Students participating in a Non-Wheaton Approved Program will be charged a $750.00 administrative fee per semester of study abroad to support the Center in providing services to students.
 Students participating in a Non-Wheaton short-term study abroad program (January or Summer) will be charged a $250.00 administrative fee.
 This fee will be applied to the Wheaton College student bill during regular billing cycles.

 Required Supplemental Study Abroad Insurance